OUCHENE-Hiba/Mammo_Echo_Reports/README.md

 ## 🌟 Overview

 This repository contains a collection of anonymized mammography and echography reports.
 The data is meant to facilitate research and innovation in the medical field.
-Each report has been carefully anonymized to remove any personal identifying information in compliance with relevant data protection regulations.
+Each report has been carefully anonymized to remove any personal identifying information.

 ### Source Information